AdobeDocs/experience-platform.en/help/destinations/catalog/advertising/tradedesk-emails.md

 >[!IMPORTANT]
 >
-> This documentation page was created by the *[!DNL Trade Desk]*team.
+> This documentation page was created by the *[!DNL Trade Desk]* team.
 For any inquiries or update requests, please contact your [!DNL Trade Desk] representative.

 This document is designed to help you activate profiles to your [!DNL Trade Desk] account for audience targeting and suppression based on CRM data.

+>[!TIP]
+>
-Use [!DNL The Trade Desk] CRM destination for CRM data mapping, like email or hashed email address.
+>Use [!DNL The Trade Desk] CRM destination for CRM data mapping, like email or hashed email address.
 Use the [other Trade Desk destination](/help/destinations/catalog/advertising/tradedesk.md) in the Adobe Experience Platform catalog for cookies and device ID mappings.

 [!DNL The Trade Desk] (TTD) does not directly handle the upload file of email addresses at any time nor does [!DNL The Trade Desk] store your raw (unhashed) emails.

 ## Prerequisites {#prerequisites}

-Before you can activate segments to [!DNL The Trade Desk], you must contact your TTD account manager to sign the CRM Onboarding contract.
-TTD will then give permission and share your advertiser ID to configure your destination.
+Before you can activate segments to [!DNL The Trade Desk], you must contact your [!DNL The Trade Desk] account manager to sign the CRM Onboarding contract. [!DNL The Trade Desk] will then give permission and share your advertiser ID to configure your destination.

 ## ID Matching Requirements (#id-matching-requirements)